This is a 5,000+ word guide on how to become a master of all things credit and credit scoring.

 The next step is to do everything you can to start paying your credit bills on time.
 This is pretty obvious, as your payment history is the biggest factor in calculating your credit score, but it is crucial to improving your score.

-Continuing to miss payments will not only prevent you from improving your score, but it could also cause it to fall even further.
-We definitely do not want that.
+Continuing to miss payments will not only prevent you from improving your score, but it could also cause it to fall even further and we want to avoid this as much as possible.

 Start by targeting the accounts that are in collections first, as these are the most harmful to your score.
-You might even be able to negotiate a lower debt by offering to do a “pay for delete” (google how to do this), but this is not as common as it used to be.
+You might even be able to negotiate a lower debt by offering to do a “pay for delete”, but this is not as common as it used to be.

 Make sure to document all of your correspondence with your debtors and to request a “paid in full” letter when your debt has been paid.
-Things can get pretty dicey when you are disputing debts so you’ll want to make sure to cover all of the bases.
+Things can get pretty dicey when you are disputing debts so you’ll want to make sure to cover all of the bases and keep records of everything.

 Phone conversations should be avoided if possible.